Lettre Ulysses Award: Nomination and selection process

-The jury is composed of writers and journalists who work within the reportage genre.
-Their conference language is English, but they are native speakers drawn from the world's largest linguistic regions and as such guarantee the broadest possible language base.
-Each jury member is able to make up to two nominations for the award.
-Although it is likely that jury members will nominate from their own language group, in practice they can nominate works written in whichever languages they read.
-The composition of the jury and the languages represented are subject to partial annual change.
+The jury was composed of writers and journalists who work within the reportage genre.
+Their conference language was English, but they are native speakers drawn from the world's largest linguistic regions and as such guarantee the broadest possible language base.
+Each jury member was able to make up to two nominations for the award.
+Although it was likely that jury members will nominate from their own language group, in practice they can nominate works written in whichever languages they read.
+The composition of the jury and the languages represented was subject to partial annual change.

-Each jury member justifies his or her nominations in a written proposal accompanied by extracts of each text.
-These are, if necessary, translated into English and sent out to each jury member.
-Following the nominations, the first jury meeting is held.
-The number of nominees is reduced and a shortlist is drawn up after discussions centering on the criteria: relevance of subject; originality; complexity; credibility and authenticity; structure; language and style; and whatever other elements make a particular work outstanding.
+Each jury member justified his or her nominations in a written proposal accompanied by extracts of each text.
+These were, if necessary, translated into English and sent out to each jury member.
+Following the nominations, the first jury meeting would be held.
+The number of nominees was reduced and a shortlist is drawn up after discussions centering on the criteria: relevance of subject; originality; complexity; credibility and authenticity; structure; language and style; and whatever other elements make a particular work outstanding.
 The shortlist contains seven texts.
-These texts are then translated in their entirety, if necessary, and sent to all jury members.
-The final decisions are made after all candidate texts have been entirely and thoroughly read by each and every jury member.
+These texts were then translated in their entirety, if necessary, and sent to all jury members.
+The final decisions would be made after all candidate texts have been entirely and thoroughly read by each and every jury member.